Deploying to AKS, EKS, and GKE all at Once

 Watch the Magic

 There are a few places to kick off the deployment for example directly from the Pipeline you created.
 Though can navigate on the left-hand navigation to Continuous Deployment -> Deployments -> Start New Deployment.
 Select Pipeline, then the Application and Pipeline that was just created.
 Select a Nginx tag [version].

 Hit Submit and watch the magic!

 Just like that, you have successfully deployed across the three major public vendor’s Kubernetes platforms.

 Deploying across EKS, AKS, and GKE might be a cliche example.
 The Harness platform is robust and easy to consume to help you and your organization around your cloud modernization goals.
-With the power of the platform coupled with Harness CI to build your artifact and Cloud Cost Management to keep tabs on your cluster/cloud spend, you will be an unstoppable force in the Kubernetes world.
 Feel free to sign up for the Harness Platform today.